Summer Health Care Internship Program

 I'm interested in participating, who do I contact?

-Please view the list of potential employers.
+The list of potential SHCIP employers will be posted here beginning Friday, Mar.
+1, 2024.
 Students should contact employers directly using the linked career pages or reaching out by phone or email.
-The list will be updated weekly on Friday with the last update on Friday, April 7.
+The list will be updated weekly on Friday with the last update on Friday, April 19, 2024.

 What is the Summer Health Care Internship Program?